xeolabs/xeoengine-book/creating_component_types.md

         this.radius = cfg.radius
     },

-    // This executes the task that this ResizableTorus schedules to the xeoEngine task queue,
+    // This executes the task that this ResizableTorus schedules to the xeogl task queue,
     // in this case to (re)build its torus-shaped geometry.
 Don't worry about the contents
     // of this function.
 It's just something computationally intensive that needs to be scheduled
     // to execute asynchronously via the task queue so that it doesn't disrupt the smoothness of
-    // xeoEngine's "game loop".
+    // xeogl's "game loop".

     _update: function () {